For daily wit & wisdom, sign up for the Almanac newsletter.

 Much media hype surrounds Moon names, such as “Blood Moon” and “Blue Moon,” but have you ever heard of a “Black Moon”?
-This year, there’s a Black Moon on July 31.
+This year, there are three Black Moons in a row.
 Here’s an explanation of this ominous-sounding name.

 What is a Black Moon?

-- There is a new Moon twice in the same month.
-It’s similar to the Blue Moon, which has become a common term for the second full Moon in a month.
-This is the definition of Black Moon that’s used most often.
+…the second new Moon in a month.
+This is similar to the Blue Moon, which has become a common term for the second full Moon in a month.
+(This is the definition of Black Moon that’s used most often.)

-- There are NO new Moons in a month.
-This could only happen in February, and thus is kind of rare, meaning once every 5 to 10 years.
+…when there are NO new Moons in a month (February).
+This can only happen in February, and thus is fairly rare, meaning once every 5 to 10 years.

 You can’t see a new Moon.
 But the gravitational influence of the new Moon and Sun combine to create the stronger tides that we get for a few days around every full Moon and new Moon.